Popkornium18/audiotag/README.md

-# pytagger
+# audiotag

-Pytagger is a command line audio tagger written in python3.
+Audiotag is a command line audio tagger written in python3.
 It uses [TagLib](http://taglib.org/) to write the metadata.
 It features a very simple to use interactive mode which lets you tag a single album as fast as possible.

 ## Installation

-You can install pytagger directly from PyPI
+You can install audiotag directly from PyPI

 ```
-pip install pytagger
+pip install audiotag
 ```

 ## Usage

-Pytagger offers different subcommands:
+Audiotag offers different subcommands:

 ```
 Usage:
-  pytagger interactive <FILE>...
+  audiotag interactive <FILE>...
-  pytagger print <FILE>...
+  audiotag print <FILE>...
-  pytagger clean <FILE>...
+  audiotag clean <FILE>...
-  pytagger rename [-p PATTERN] <FILE>...
+  audiotag rename [-p PATTERN] <FILE>...
 ```

 The `print` subcommand prints all tags.
 Multiple values per tag will be printed as a list.

 ```
-$ pytagger print *.flac
+$ audiotag print *.flac
 Filename: /path/to/files/1 - At Giza.flac
 ALBUM: ['Conference of the Birds']
 ARTIST: ['Om']